 Ken Vigeant obtained a Bachelor of Laws degree from the University of Manitoba and an Honours Bachelor of Arts degree from the University of Western Ontario.
 Ken has over 10 years of experience practicing law and currently operates his own general practice law firm in London, Ontario.

-Start your legal career with confidence with a Paralegal diploma from Westervelt College!
+Get started in the legal profession with confidence with a Paralegal diploma from Westervelt College!

 The Paralegal Studies program at Westervelt College will set a strong legal foundation with courses in Aboriginal Rights, Small Claims Court, Tribunal Practice & Procedures, Immigration, Refugee, Citizenship, and Human Rights, the Criminal Code of Canada and much more!